 As a hippy-chick, ’70’s teenager, I had an incense burner from my neighborhood head shop.
 It was the same place I bought my love beads and rolling papers.
 Chances are that you and Bill Clinton both inhaled.
-That incense burner allowed me to be able to both visualize and understand the impact that fragrance has on the senses and the atmosphere.
-My pot smoking days are a distant memory since I am a new creation in Christ Jesus.
+That incense burner enabled me to visualize and understand the impact fragrance has on the senses and the atmosphere.
+My pot-smoking days are a distant memory since I am a new creation in Christ Jesus.
 Today, I create an atmosphere in my home using essential oils.

 Proverbs 25:21-22 is a powerful spiritual truth, so let’s unpack what it means to “heap coals of fire upon the head of another.”

 This is not to be understood as a revengeful act intended to embarrass its victim, but just the opposite.